Tuesday, December 19, 2023

 Wednesday, November 1, 2023

-Forbes School of Business and Technology Celebrates the Esteemed Fulbright Specialist Placement of Assistant Dean Dr. Katie Thiry and Associate Faculty Dr. Diane Hamilton
+UAGC the Esteemed Fulbright Specialist Placement of Assistant Dean Dr. Katie Thiry and Associate Faculty Dr. Diane Hamilton

 This recognition is a testament to their incredible dedication and knowledge in the academic world.
 Selected through a highly competitive peer review process, Katie and Diane are now poised to embark on collaborative projects with institutions in over 150 countries worldwide.
 This is a true testament to their expertise and UAGC’s potential to forge international educational and cultural partnerships & create international opportunities.